A PHP Developer in The JavaScript World

 Motivation

-In 2014 my background is LAMP (Debian, Apache, MySQL/PostgreSQL, PHP) plus some JavaScript (jQuery, Backbone).
+In year 2014 the background of the writer of this article is LAMP (Linux/Debian, Apache, MySQL/PostgreSQL, PHP) plus some JavaScript (jQuery, Backbone).

 Debian

-First we need a development environment.
-I have a Debian Squeeze (6.0) box.
+First we need a development environment and a working directory.
+I have a Debian Squeeze (6.0).

 $ sudo mkdir /var/www/simpleform